 Honorable Mention: HOPE Outdoor Gallery

 HOPE Outdoor Gallery was an astounding public art gallery that both artists and art-lovers enjoyed.
 It was a space for community, concerts, color, and unforgettable photographs.
 We managed to visit this gallery a few months before it was torn down.
 Luckily, there are plans to start a new space near Carson Creek Ranch, but this space will always be remembered for its ingenuity and adventurous spirit.

 Austin is weird, spirited, youthful, funky, magical, and yet rustic and timeless.
 It’s a place where creatives flock to share their talents, while also a place for ultra-conservatives to fight on the behalf of big oil companies in the Capitol.
 The city is constantly modernizing and sometimes gentrifying neighborhoods too fast for the community to withstand, but it still manages to be a beacon of hope and change amongst a state fighting to stay the same.
-Enjoy its fervor, its food, and its fanciful live music during a trip you won’t soon forget.
+Enjoy its fervor, its food, and its fanciful live music during your 72 hours in Austin you soon won’t forget.